 - Here are some common ways in which metadata defines variables:

-- Data Type: Metadata specifies the data type of a variable, such as numeric, categorical, text, date, or boolean.
-This information helps understand the nature of the values the variable can hold.
+- Data type: Metadata specifies the data type of a variable, such as numeric, categorical, text, date, or boolean.
+This information helps us understand the nature of the values the variable can hold.

 - Description: Metadata provides a description or brief explanation of the variable, highlighting its purpose, meaning, or significance.
 This description aids in understanding the variable’s role in the dataset or system.

-- Relationships or Dependencies: Metadata may describe relationships or dependencies between variables.
-It can specify if a variable is linked to other variables through a hierarchical, temporal, or other types of relationships.
+- Relationships or dependencies: Metadata may describe relationships or dependencies between variables.
+It can specify if a variable is linked to other variables through hierarchical, temporal, or other types of relationships.

 - Here are some common ways in which metadata defines variables: